PandorasBoxTool/WindowsClickShareWindowsIconIssuePatch/README.md

 Please execute this shell file on the PC in Powershell with .\PatchFileThatWillWorking.ps1
+If PatchFileThatWillWorking does not work try PatchFileThatWillWorking2 .\PatchFileThatWillWorking2.ps1

 The script fixes the following error pattern:
 Taskbar without function,